-To start a project, call the assistant director at (708) 974-5285 or e-mail email@example.com.
-Do not call the graphic designers.
+To start a project, contact the assistant director at (708) 974-5285 or email@example.com.
+Do not call the creative designers.

-A graphic designer may attend some meetings about new publications or ones that will involve a great deal of design or photos.
+A creative designer may attend some meetings about new publications or ones that will involve a great deal of design.

 Please let the assistant director know what kind of project you're initiating when you schedule a meeting.